Table of Contents

 Design and Build Quality

-The Sony Xperia ZL, released in 2013, featured a compact and stylish design that prioritized usability and ergonomics.
-Unlike its sibling Xperia Z, the Xperia ZL opted for a more conventional form factor without the water-resistant feature.
-It measured 131.6 x 69.3 x 9.8 mm and weighed 151 grams, making it slightly thicker and heavier but still comfortable to hold and use.
-The device was constructed primarily of plastic with a matte finish, offering a sleek appearance and a solid feel in hand.
-It featured a minimalistic design with a physical power button on the right side and volume rocker on the left, complemented by a dedicated camera shutter button for quick access to photography.
+The Xperia ZL design and construction style from 2013 was more compact and chic, with usability and ergonomic features at its prime.
+Unlike its sibling Xperia Z, the Xperia ZL opted for a more traditional form factor without any water-resistant features.
+It measured 131.6 x 69.3 x 9.8 mm and weighed 151 grams, thus being a bit thicker but comfortable in hand.
+The device was mostly constructed out of plastic, going for the matte finish, handsome look, and solid feel.
+Its design was kept minimalist with a physical power button on the right, a volume rocker on the left, and a dedicated camera shutter button for quick access to photography.

 Display Quality